IvanRaykovskiy/code-conventions/csharp-dotnet.md

         column++;
     }
     ```
-1. Avoid using abbreviations or acronyms in names, except for widely known and accepted abbreviations
+6. Avoid using abbreviations or acronyms in names, except for widely known and accepted abbreviations
-2. Use meaningful and descriptive namespaces that follow the reverse domain name notation
+7. Use meaningful and descriptive namespaces that follow the reverse domain name notation
-3. Choose assembly names that represent the primary purpose of the assembly
+8. Choose assembly names that represent the primary purpose of the assembly

+## Types
+- Use var only when a reader can infer the type from the expression.
+Readers view our samples on the docs platform.
+They don't have hover or tool tips that display the type of variables
+- use int
+- int vs inst32.convert (floor vs round)
+- new() carefully
+- ...
+- use ctors
+- use private by default + setters
+- ...
+- use string.empty
+- concatenations
+- SB only after 7 concats
+- nameof
+- do not throw;

 ## Formatting
 1. Use Allman style braces, where each brace begins on a new line.
 A single line statement block can go without braces but the block must be properly indented on its own line and must not be nested in other statement blocks that use braces.